adapter-hub/website/posts/2021/adapters-for-bart-and-gpt2.md

 |   MNLI  | 82.2 | 81.6 | 81.7 |
 |   QQP   | 88.5 | 87.1 | 87.7 |

 The fully finetuned GPT-2 model is trained for 4 epochs with a learning rate 0f 1e-4.
-The adapters are trained for 10 epochs with a learningrate of 1e-4.
+The adapters are trained for 10 epochs with a learning rate of 1e-4.

 | BART | Full | Pfeiffer | Houlsby |
 |--------|--------|--------|--------|